Prerequisites

 ✅ Be specific and actionable:- Add multiple comments to different lines in one GitHub review

-- Tembo processes all points together for cohesive improvements
+- Tag “@tembo” on the review summary or individual comments you want addressed; Tembo processes all tagged points together for cohesive improvements

 - Cleaner conversation thread and better context awareness